 Cost burden calculations were provided by HCD data.
 As a rule of thumb, housing is considered affordable if less than 30-percent of household income is spent on rent or mortgage.
-Table 10 compares cost burden for housing between owners and renters for different income categories.
+Table 11 compares cost burden for housing between owners and renters for different income categories.

 According to 2012-2016 HCD data, 24-percent of all households (both renter and owner) paid more than 30-percent of their income on housing costs.
 This is less than in 2010 when it was 32-percent.
-Table 10 shows the number of households by income category that spent over 30-percent (constituting a cost burden) on housing in unincorporated Inyo County.
+Table 11 shows the number of households by income category that spent over 30-percent (constituting a cost burden) on housing in unincorporated Inyo County.

 Based on HCD household income data, the median household income (1-person) for the County is \$52,500, lower-income households (those earning up to 80-percent of the median income) are those making up to \$42,000 per year.
 According to the data, there were approximately 535 lower-income renter households (extremely low, very low and low) that suffered from cost burdens in paying housing costs, representing 31-percent of all renter households.
-The percentage of lower-income owner households that experienced a cost burden was higher with approximately 620 households or 14-percent of all owner households.
+The percentage of lower-income owner households that experienced a cost burden was higher with approximately 620 households or 14-percent of all owner households (a more detailed analysis can be found in the Affirmatively Further Fair Housing section).